 CEPTR: Chemistry Evaluation for Pele Through Recasting

-We use CEPTR to generate C++ mechanism files from Cantera yaml chemistry files.
+We use CEPTR to generate C++ mechanism files from Cantera YAML chemistry files.
 CEPTR is a python package part of the PelePhysics source code.

 Software requirements